wellcomecollection/docs/rfcs/034-location_location_location/README.md

 *   **If I'm allowed to see it, can I use it?**
     This is the *license* on the item.

-    Note: Our current model only supports a license on digital locations.
-    Is this correct, or do we need to support licenses on physical locations also?

 We need to support filtering and aggregating by location.
 For example, users should be able to find all the material that's openly available online (if they're working remotely), or all the material in the library (if they're in the building).